Future Boy Conan: Characters

 Conan's adoptive and elderly grandfather, who raised him on Remnant Island.
 Originally part of a crew of people escaping from the largely destroyed Earth, their spaceship crashed back down, miraculously landing on Remnant Island, with all the members surviving, including Conan's grandfather.
-With every other crew member dying soon after Conan's birth, he was left to raise Conan alone for 11 years, taking him as his adopted Grandson.
+With every other crew member dying soon after Conan's birth, he was left to raise Conan alone for 11 years, taking him as his adopted grandson.
 However, after being attacked by Industrian soldiers during Lana's abduction, he dies from his injuries.
-In the later course of his adventures, however, Conan encounters an Industrian low-class citizen who bears a striking resemblance to Grandfather.
+In the later course of his adventures, however, Conan encounters an Industrian low-class citizen who bears a striking resemblance to his grandfather.